MAIF/react-forms/README.md

 - **type** (required): the type of value.
 It provided by the imported object `type`.
 It could be just string like `string`, `number`, `bool`, `object`, `date` or `file`
 - **format**: Over the type you can display a special format for the field.
 It provided by the imported object `format` or just a string
-  - `array`: if the value is an array of basic type, display multiple fields with "add" and "remove" buttons
   - `select`: display a [react-select](https://react-select.com/home) field with provided options
   - `code`: if the type is `string`, display a code input (draw with [react-ace](https://github.com/securingsincity/react-ace))
   - `markdown`: if the type is `string`, display a markdown input